SABMiller: Acquired by Anheuser-Busch InBev

 the U.S. Department of Justice (DOJ) had agreed to proposed deal only on the basis that SABMiller "spins off all its MillerCoors holdings in the U.S. — which include both Miller- and Coors-held brands – along with its Miller brands outside the U.S." The entire ownership situation was complicated: "In the United States, Coors is majority owned by MillerCoors (a subsidiary of SABMiller) and minority owned by Molson Coors, though internationally it’s entirely owned by Molson Coors, and Miller is owned by SABMiller."

 As per the agreement with the regulators, the former SABMiller sold to Molson Coors full ownership of the Miller brand portfolio outside of the U.S. and Puerto Rico for US$12 billion on 11 October 2016.
 Molson Coors also retained "the rights to all of the brands currently in the MillerCoors portfolio for the U.S. and Puerto Rico."
 The agreement made Molson Coors the world's third largest brewer.

 In Canada, Molson Coors regained the right (from the former SABMiller) to make and market Miller Genuine Draft and Miller Lite.

-The company agreed to sell the former SABMiller Ltd. business in Eastern Europe to Asahi Breweries Group Holdings, Ltd. This deal closed on 21 December 2016.
+The company agreed to sell the former SABMiller Ltd. business in Eastern Europe to Asahi Breweries.
+This deal closed on 21 December 2016.
 Anheuser-Busch InBev had previously agreed to sell Grolsch Brewery, Peroni Brewery and Meantime Brewery to Asahi; that deal closed on 12 October 2016.
-On the same day, the sale of SABMiller's 49 percent share in Snow beer to China Resources Enterprise also closed.
+On the same day, the sale of SABMiller's 49 per cent share in Snow beer to China Resources Enterprise also closed.

 In July 2020, ABI-InBev agreed to sell the former SABMiller business Carlton & United Brewing to Asahi.

 Operations

 SABMiller grew from its original South African base into a global company with operations in both developed markets and emerging economies such as Eastern Europe, China and India.
 It is one of the world's largest brewers, with brewing interests and distribution agreements across six continents.

 In August 2016, after the plans for acquiring SABMiller had been established by Anheuser-Busch InBev, the company said it would close SABMiller's regional offices in Miami, Hong Kong and Beijing after the acquisition deal closed in October 2016.
 Plans had not yet been revealed for the operation in Zug, Switzerland which controlled SABMiller's central & eastern European beer brands.
 However, the subsequent sale of much of the business in such countries to Asahi Breweries may affect the Zug operation.
 The office in Woking (UK) was expected to remain open for a transitional period but the HQ in London's Stanhope Gate would close.
-The office in Johannesburg was expected remain open for use by the Anheuser Busch Inbev SA/NV as its Africa hub.
+The office in Johannesburg was expected to remain open for use by the Anheuser Busch Inbev SA/NV as its Africa hub.

 Operations in some of the following regions may also be affected by the Anheuser Busch Inbev SA/NV owners in future.